Laboratory

 Overview

-Our laboratory department provides diagnostic testing on specialized instruments to support physicians to diagnose, monitor and treat patient conditions.
+Our laboratory department provides diagnostic testing on specialized instruments to support healthcare providers to diagnose, monitor and treat patient conditions.

 Our Quality

-The laboratory is committed to good professional practice, quality of examinations, and compliance with the quality management system in order to meet regulatory requirements and ensure continuous improvement of lab processes and practices.
-No section of the laboratory is exempt from the quality management system activities.
+Our laboratory department is committed to excellent professional practice, quality of examinations and compliance with the quality management system in order to meet regulatory requirements and ensure continuous improvement of laboratory processes.

 Contact Us